Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 2. **Cloud Storage Bucket:** Push the package training application code to Google Cloud Storage bucket.
 3. **Vertex Training:** Configure and run custom job on Vertex Training with pre-built containers.

+### Best Practices for Explainable AI
+1. Offers feature attributions to provide insights into why models generate predictions.
+2. Details the importance of each feature that a model uses as input to make a prediction.
+3. Supports custom-trained models based on tabular and image data.
+#### Vertex Training
+1. Maximize a model's predictive accuracy.
+2. Provides an automated model enhancer to test different hyperparameter configurations when training your model.

+### Best Practices for using Workbench Notebooks
+1. Use Notebooks to evaluate and understand your models.
+2. Notebooks offers What-if-Tool (WIT) and Language Interpretability Tool (LIT)

+### Best Practices for usin Vertex AI TensorBoard
+1. It is an enterprise-ready managed solution.
+2. Vertex AI TensorBoard service lets you track experiment metrics such as loss and accuracy over time.
+3. Visualize a model graph.
+4. Project enbeddings to a lower dimension space.
+5. Allows cost effective, secure solutions, and easy colaboration among Data Scientists and ML Researchers to track, compare and share experiments.

 ## Glossary
 **Training-serving skew:** is a difference between model performance during training and performance during serving.
 This skew can be caused by: